CYHooo/GIS_Predict/README.md

 Requirements file is in the requirements.txt

 	pip install -r requirements.txt
+The package 'gdal' need use:

+	conda install -c conda-forge gdal==3.6.0 can fix with 'rasterio==1.3.4'

 # Usage
 Run main_code.py, and result will be created to path: